Once again, the undead will roam the streets of London as World Zombie Day unleashes hell upon the living.

 If you haven’t already made plans to go to The Winchester and wait for all of this to blow over, then why not join the horde?
 You’ll need a costume to blend in with your undead pals, so break out the ripped clothes and fake scars – we’re going a-feasting!
 The parade is free to join, but you will need to register for a ticket to march with your nightmarish brethren.
 Entrance to the afterparty will set you back £5, and tickets for both can be purchased here.

-All funds raised will go to St Mungo’s Broadway, which works to combat homelessness.
-Even if you’re busy running for the hills, you can still donate here, or text BRNZ66 £3 to 70070.
-So you can rest in peace knowing that you’ve satisfied your hunger for human flesh whilst still doing good deeds.
+All funds raised will go to City Harvest London, which works to reduce food waste and feed those in need.
+Even if you’re busy running for the hills, you can still donate here – and thus rest in peace knowing that you’ve satisfied your hunger for human flesh whilst still doing good deeds.
 How’s that for a slice of fried gold?

 Also published on Medium.